jteijema/EU-Alternative/docs/source/index.rst

 European :doc:`websites`.

-It is inconvenient (and neigh *impossible*) to only use EU-based companies, but if a solid alternative is available, we aim to document it here.
-We promote EU built, open-source, `GDPR <https://gdpr.eu/>`__ compliant, and sustainable alternatives to help European companies compete with their non-European counterparts.
+It is inconvenient (and neigh *impossible*) to only use EU-based companies, but if a solid alternative is available, the goal is to document it here.
+We promote European made, open-source, `GDPR <https://gdpr.eu/>`__ compliant, and sustainable alternatives to help European companies compete with their non-European counterparts.